 Today’s culture has made it really easy to buy, use, and throw away at a pace that our planet can’t keep up with.
-Most of the things we buy are made to be used for a short period of time, and tossed out when they aren’t needed anymore.
-Going zero waste involves a shift in thinking, but once you start thinking about how much waste you produce, it’s easy to start reducing it!
+Most of the things we buy are made to be used for a short period of time and tossed out when they aren’t needed anymore.
+Going zero waste involves a shift in thinking, but once you consider how much waste you produce, it’s easier to start reducing it!

 Time to Clean House

-It’s no secret that traditional cleaning products are packed full of harmful chemicals–not to mention the disposable plastic bottles they come in!
-Your cleaning arsenal is a great place to start thinking eco.
+It’s no secret that traditional cleaning products are packed full of harmful chemicals – not to mention the disposable plastic bottles they come in!
+Your cleaning cabinet is a great place to start thinking eco.
 From shopping selectively to making your own, there are plenty of ways to make a change!

 The DIY breakdown

 Citrus vinegar is an excellent way to clean even the dirtiest of kitchens, bathrooms, and tile floors.
 On top of that, it’s super simple to make; all you have to do is soak your citrus peels (lemons, oranges, limes) in white vinegar for two weeks, strain the liquid, and add a spray topper.
 You can even add some mood-lifting essential oils to bring some energy to your cleaning.

 Vodka can be used to kill sickness-causing germs and even disinfect wounds.
 (We recommend using the cheap stuff for cleaning.)
 Add ½ cup vodka to ½ cup water, then sweeten it up with some essential oils for a refreshing scent and added antimicrobial benefits.
 Try adding a few drops of lavender during flu season, and tea tree oil to give your ceramic surfaces special treatment!

 When Life Gives You Lemons… Clean With Them!